ThatXliner/dotfiles/README.md

 My dotfiles.

 NOTE TO SELF: If a package is available on Homebrew and PyPi, prefer PyPi.
-Use pnpm for installing global stuff
+[Use `pnpm` for global JS app installations](https://gist.github.com/cometkim/eb2842d67b40e583e4886e9b897a6af0).
 ## Installation

 ```sh